otrosien/restdocs-wiremock/README.md

    In our example we are using a Spring Expression inside `application-test.properties` to point our noteservice to
    WireMock: `noteservice.baseUri=http://localhost:${wiremock.port}/`
 4. the `@WireMockTest` annotation enables the `wireMockServer` bean, which can be accessed from your test's application context.
+By default, it starts a WireMockServer on a dynamic port, but you could also set it to a fixed port.
+The `stubPath` property can be used to point to a classpath resource folder that holds your json stubs.
 5. If you want, you can auto-wire the `WireMockServer` instance, and re-configure it, just as described in the official [WireMock documentation](http://wiremock.org/).